 Usually, syncing two Amazon S3 accounts involves changing access permissions for one or even both accounts, however, with Automation Workshop it is very easy to synchronize two buckets in two separate accounts without changing object access permissions or any AWS policies.

 We are going to do the syncing process in two steps.
-In the first step we are going to copy files from the first Amazon account to local HDD.
-Then, in the second step, we auto-sync files from the local folder to second Amazon account.
+In the first step we are going to copy files from the first Amazon account to a local HDD.
+Then, in the second step, we auto-sync files from the local folder to a second Amazon account.

-To save network bandwidth, Automation Workshop is only syncing files that was modified since the last session.
+To save the network bandwidth, Automation Workshop is only syncing files that was modified since the last session.
 This mechanism is similar to the popular Linux utility rsync, but this one is designed especially for Amazon S3 buckets.

 How to create a Task, that will sync two Amazon S3 buckets automatically?
-First, create a new Task and add built-in Task scheduler Trigger, that will launch the job hourly.
+First, create a new Task and add built-in Task Scheduler Trigger, that will launch the job hourly.
 Then, add Connect to Amazon S3 Action, give it a name

 First S3 Account, and use Access key ID and Secret access key from the first account you want to synchronize.

-Then, add Synchronize directories Action, set Local folder to some existing location on your HDD.
-Note, that this location must exist, it should be empty, and it must be the same in both steps.
+Then, add Synchronize Directories Action, set Local folder to some existing location on your HDD.
+Note that this location must exist, it should be empty, and it must be the same in both steps.
 Also, set the Remote directory to the bucket and path you want to synchronize.
 Set transfer direction to Download.

 Now, that we have synced files from the first account to local computer, use the similar steps to sync files back to cloud—to the second account.
 Add another Connect to Amazon S3 Action, provide credentials from the second account, and name it